chapel-lang/chapel/doc/rst/technotes/libraries.rst

 Once your ``PYTHONPATH`` is set up and the Python module created, you can ``import`` the module like a normal Python module.

 Similarly to using your library with C, you will need to call a set up function to ensure the Chapel runtime and standard modules are initialized, as well as a clean up function.

 Unlike the C case, the set up function is called ``chpl_setup()`` and will also handle initializing your module.
 This function will still need to be called prior to any Chapel library function calls.

 Also unlike the C case, the clean up function is called ``chpl_cleanup()``.
-This function will still need to be called after all the Chapel library function calls are finished.
+This function will still need to be called after all the Chapel library function calls are finished, unless you have imported the output directory as a package.

 For example: